-Children may be more likely to develop this condition if they have:
+Children may be more likely to have this condition if:

 Signs and symptoms of CAS may appear at different stages of a child’s life.
 Children younger than 3 years may: